expo/custom-expo-updates-server/README.md

 ### Load the update on the server

 Back in the parent folder of this custom server, we want to take the update we just made in **/client/dist** and load it into our server.
 We can accomplish this by copying the contents of **/client/dist** into **updates/1**.
 The **1** here stands for the runtime version.

+There's also a convenience script in **package.json** named `yarn expo-publish`.
+It goes into **client**, exports an update, then places it in the correct spot in **updates**.
+To publish to another runtime version, you'll need to edit that script.

 ### Send an update